aptech/docs/docs/CR-xlsGetSheetCount.rst

 Purpose
 ----------------

-Gets the number of sheets in an Excel® spreadsheet.
+Returns the number of sheets in an Excel® spreadsheet.

 Format
 ----------------